Skip to main content

 Proof extraction

-proof_extraction.rs (135 K LOC) extracts a proof term from an SMT unsat response.
-Each bundled backend emits a proof log; the translator normalises them to Verum's proof-term representation for machine checking.
+proof_extraction.rs extracts a proof term from an unsat response.
+Each adapter emits a proof log; the translator normalises adapter-native logs into Verum's proof-term representation, which the trusted kernel can then re-check independently.
+This is what removes the SMT solver from the trusted computing base.

 Cubical tactic

-cubical_tactic.rs (1058 lines) handles cubical / HoTT obligations that general SMT cannot discharge:
+cubical_tactic.rs handles cubical / HoTT obligations that ordinary SMT cannot discharge:

 • Path reduction.